Analyzing Fluent (FLNT) and Its Peers

-Fluent (NASDAQ: FLNT) is one of 29 public companies in the “Advertising” industry, but how does it weigh in compared to its rivals?
-We will compare Fluent to similar companies based on the strength of its institutional ownership, profitability, risk, valuation, analyst recommendations, dividends and earnings.
+Fluent (NASDAQ: FLNT) is one of 29 publicly-traded companies in the “Advertising” industry, but how does it compare to its rivals?
+We will compare Fluent to similar companies based on the strength of its risk, valuation, institutional ownership, earnings, dividends, analyst recommendations and profitability.

-This table compares Fluent and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Fluent and its rivals revenue, earnings per share and valuation.

 |Gross Revenue